TeamRizu/outfox-wikijs/dev/theming/addingsprites.md

 Now, reload the Title Menu, and voila!
 You'll see your image at the center of the screen.

-If you'd like to view Sprites in more edtail, you can hcecokut the dedicated page for Sprites.
+If you'd like to view Sprites in more detail, you can check out the dedicated page for Sprites.

 - [Sprites](/en/dev/actortypes/Sprite)
 {.links-list}